Skip to main content

 ExpirationOptional.
 If set, the API rejects requests with 401 after the expiration timestamp.
 Recommended for contractor and short-lived CI tokens.

 RevocationSoft-delete.
-The key remains visible in audit logs but stops authenticating immediately.
-Revoked keys can never be reactivated.
+The key remains visible in the key list (with revokedAt set) but stops authenticating within minutes.
+Revoked keys can never be reactivated or regenerated.

 Authenticating requests